Penetrations

 Roof levels: In this field you specify the roof level for which you want to make a more detailed setting.

-Wall type: The setting applies to a specific wall type selected here.
-This allows you to control whether the setting should apply to all exterior walls, only to eave walls, or possibly only to verge walls.
-The same options are available for interior walls.
+Wall type: The setting applies to a specific wall type that you select here.
+This allows you to control whether the setting should apply to all exterior walls, only to the eave walls, or possibly only to the verge walls.
+The same options exist for interior walls.

-Level, offset: Using two level numbers you can define the wall area in which the roof levels should be cut out.
-Using the offset, this area can also be shifted so that a roof level ends within a wall level.
+Level, offset: Using two level numbers you can define the wall area within which the roof levels should be cut out.
+With the offset, this area can also be shifted so that a roof level ends inside a wall level.

 Last updated